 Incorporate photos of your child and family members in projects, playtime, and other activities.

 Nothing is more motivating to toddlers and preschoolers than themselves!

 My friends and family laugh at how many photos I take.
 But my son will talk and talk about what he did and can describe events so much better because he has a visual cue to help him along.

 Here are a couple of our favorite photo activities:

-I’ve discovered that when I pair learning language with moving, kids learn 150% more than they would have if they were sitting still at a table doing a project.
+I’ve discovered that when I pair language development with movemvent, kids learn 150% more than they would have if they were sitting still at a table doing a project.

 Our Ocean Animal Movement activity is by far my most shared blog post, and that is probably because kids enjoy moving their bodies while learning about ocean animals and building on their vocabulary.

-5. Create and play with interesting materials that are open-ended and can be used in a variety of ways, and then model language while you create.
+Create and play with interesting materials that are open-ended and can be used in a variety of ways, and then model language while you create.

-I’m Kristina, a mom of two [a preschooler and baby] and a former Special Education teacher for children with communication disabilities.
+I’m Kristina, a mom of two (a preschooler and baby) and a former Special Education teacher for children with communication disabilities.
 I write about our creative explorations over at Toddler Approved.
 I blog alongside one of my best friends and we love sharing ideas with each other and our readers.
 My main interest is to find ways to make life a little more fun and creative.
 I also love to embed language learning into everything that we do.